influxdata/influxdb/influxql/INFLUXQL.md

 The rules:

-- double quoted identifiers can contain any unicode character other than a new line
+- double quoted identifiers can contain any unicode character other than a new
+- double quoted identifiers can contain escaped `"` characters (i.e., `\"`)
 - unquoted identifiers must start with an upper or lowercase ASCII character
 - unquoted identifiers may contain only ASCII letters, decimal digits, "_", and "."